Skip to main content

 }

-nonEmptySeq := lo.Range(3)
+nonEmptySeq := it.Range(3)

-result, ok := lo.CoalesceSeq(emptySeq, nonEmptySeq, emptySeq)
+result, ok := it.CoalesceSeq(emptySeq, nonEmptySeq, emptySeq)

 // iter.Seq[int] yielding 0, 1, 2, true